 Owning the best home grinder will seriously improve your coffee game, impress your guests and mean you don’t need to buy expensive takeaway coffee to get that quality tasting brew.

 Why not just buy ground coffee?
 My brother in law is shuddering at the thought of that question!

-Just like all food, coffee is best enjoyed fresh and the longer ground coffee sits the staler it becomes.
-The best way to ensure you get fresh, delicious coffee is to grind the amount you need and brew it straight away.
+Just like all food, coffee should be enjoyed fresh and the longer ground coffee sits, the staler it becomes.
+The easiest way to ensure you get fresh, delicious coffee is to grind the amount you need and brew it straight away.

 In simple terms, as soon as the coffee beans are ground the oxidation process begins and the aroma and flavour of the coffee are released.
 If you brew this freshly ground coffee straight away, you’ll capture all those flavours.
 If you don’t brew straight away, oxidation continues and you lose those flavours.

 There are other factors like moisture and Co2 depletion.
 If you want a more scientific explanation, take a look at this great article which explains it much better than I can!